ibm-cloud-docs/powervs-vpc/quicksart-deploy.md

 To deploy the Power Virtual Server with VPC landing zone through the IBM Cloud&reg; console:

 1. Go to the [IBM Cloud catalog](https://cloud.ibm.com){: external} and search for 'Power Virtual Server with VPC landing zone'.
 Click the tile.
-2. Select the latest version.
+2. Select the latest product version.
 3. Select **Create a new architecture** for a new deployment or **Extend Power Virtual Server with VPC landing zone** to extend existing deployment with new PowerVS workspace.

    You must choose **Create a new architecture** when it is your first deployment. **Create a new architecture** is a prerequisite for **Power Virtual Server with VPC landing zone**.
 See, [Power Virtual Server with VPC landing zone extension variation](https://test.cloud.ibm.com/docs/powervs-vpc?topic=powervs-vpc-powervs-automation-overview#extnsn-variant) for more information.